The Tannoy Monitor Gold website

 This again underlines the planned obsolecence policy of several manufacturers, the result is: the customer never again buys Medion.

-Minolta Dimage 2300 digital camera
+Minolta Dimage 2300 digital camera broken

 The digital camera Minolta Dimage 2300 produced around 2000 has similar problems that make the camera after